Kit Carson: "Kit Carson Days" celebrations

 The celebration of a community's past was a popular event by early in the twentieth century.
 A mountain man or "Kit Carson" themed history celebration was one of many that began to appear.
 They were not events to retell the accurate life of Kit Carson, but the mythic Kit.
-Alamosa, Colorado, Taos, New Mexico, Jackson, California and elsewhere all had begun hosting "Kit Carson Days" celebrations by the 1930s.
+Alamosa, Colorado, Taos, New Mexico, Jackson, California, and elsewhere all had begun hosting "Kit Carson Days" celebrations by the 1930s.
 The event would have a mountain man camp, part of a living history spectacle, and include muzzle loading musket firing.

-By the 1960s, Escondido, California’s "Kit Carson Days" celebration included a reenactment of the "Battle of San Pasqual" and Indian dances at Kit Carson Park.
-Some advertised an emphasis on family fun, with children at the end of a parade—the "Kiddie Carson" parade—and young women competing to be "Kittie Carson."
-Some events closed by the 1970s because of problems with security, especially in small towns that had to fend with weekend visitors that arrived not for the history fun, but to deal drugs, biker gang disruption, and the broad based accusations of "hippie" take over.
+By the 1960s, Escondido, California's "Kit Carson Days" celebration included a reenactment of the "Battle of San Pasqual" and Indian dances at Kit Carson Park.
+Some advertised an emphasis on family fun, with children at the end of a parade—the "Kiddie Carson" parade—and young women competing to be "Kittie Carson".
 Because of COVID-19, none were scheduled for 2020.

 Historic preservation

-In 1907, the Daughters of the American Revolution began placing monuments along the Santa Fe Trail and other sites that Kit Carson had known.
-For example, the DAR guides noted the monument to Kit Carson at Santa Fe and his and Josefa's home in Taos and the nearby cemetery, where his grave had been marked by the Grand Army of the Republic (G. A. R.).
-Though structures that Carson would have known had been preserved pre-1950, full scale historic preservation projects of sites specifically significant for their association with Kit Carson did not begin until 1950s.
+Though structures that Carson would have known had been preserved before 1950, full scale historic preservation projects of sites specifically significant for their association with Kit Carson did not begin until 1950s.
 In 1952, the Masonic Lodge of Taos, which had inherited the Carson home, restored and opened his classic adobe house as the Kit Carson Home and Museum, one representative of the early 19th century architecture and Hispano family setting but significant because of Carson.
 That same year, the state of New Mexico acquired the grave site and established Kit Carson State Park and Memorial Cemetery.
 The museum emphasized his early career, from around 1843 (when the Carsons bought the home) into the 1850s.
 Nearby, the former site of his Rayado home, acquired by the Boy Scouts of America, was reconstructed in spirit if not accuracy (no original architectural documents are extant) during the 1950s.